alefduarte/Tic-Tac-Toe-Haskell/README.md

 ## Characteristics

-There are three playing ways:
+There are three ways of playing:

 - Player Vs Player.
 - Player Vs Machine (Easy).